KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

 Returns true if this node has the defined property.
-Either througth inheritance of self defining.
+Either by inheritance of self defining.

 ##### Returns